Andereoo/TkinterWeb/docs/source/upgrading.rst

     * Added introductory support for :class:`.HtmlLabel` and :class:`.HtmlFrame(shrink=True)` widget resizing.
 This feature is experimental and may change at any time.
 Set ``HtmlFrame.unshrink = True`` to enable it and let me know how it works!

+    Version 4.17:

+    * The new configuration option ``textwrap`` can be used to enable or disable text wrapping.
+In general, text wrapping should be disabled when shrink is enabled, and should be enabled when shrink is disabled.
+This is the default behaviour.
+This is only partially supported in Tkhtml 3.0; make sure you have the :py:mod:`tkinterweb-tkhtml-extras` package installed.

 .. dropdown:: Changed/Fixed

     Version 4.0: